-However, to give it some structure, we can group these activities in 4 main strategies that are typically used in business development.
+However, to give it some structure, we can group these activities into 4 main strategies that are typically used in business development.

 Bear in mind that there isn’t one strategy that works better than another and often times they go together.

-So the preference for one or the other is completely dependable on your overall company strategy.
+So the preference for one or the other is completely dependent on your overall company strategy.